adelenelai/onglai-classify-homologues/README.md

 ## Introduction
 Homologous series are groups of chemical compounds sharing the same core structure(s) and different numbers of repeating units (RU).
-This is an open-source algorithm to classify homologous series implemented in the RDKit.
+This is an open-source algorithm to classify homologous series within compound datasets, implemented using the RDKit.